Supply Chain Management

 The Kuraray Group has identified “Improving supply chain management” as one of its material issues (materiality) Materiality of the Kuraray Group.
 Observing and practicing the “CSR Procurement Policy” along the supply chain will be one of the targets in the next Medium-Term Management Plan set out in fiscal 2021 and starting in fiscal 2022.
-Specifically, we will build and operate a system where we follow a cycle involving our suppliers of (1) spreading the Policy among them, (2) conducting a CSR procurement questionnaire, (3) analyzing and evaluating the survey results, and (4) giving feedback and supporting improvement.
-Through the process, Kuraray will regularly monitor suppliers and work on mitigating risk and achieving sustainable procurement.
+In order to ensure these efforts, we conduct a CSR Procurement Questionnaire to confirm the status of our suppliers’ efforts.
+Specifically, we will build and operate a system where we follow a cycle involving our suppliers of (1) spreading the Policy among them, (2) conducting a CSR procurement questionnaire, (3) analyzing and evaluating the survey results, and (4) giving feedback and supporting improvement as necessary.
+Through the process, Kuraray will regularly monitor suppliers to mitigate risks and ensure sustainable procurement.
 We will provide education and guidance on improvement through close communication with suppliers found to be especially in need of active support in improvement in the course of these activities.
 Furthermore, Kuraray plans to verify if and how often audits on suppliers will be necessary based on suppliers’ activities and status of improvement.

 As the first step for this initiative, we conducted the “CSR Procurement Questionnaire” targeting major suppliers 1) of the Kuraray Group in Japan 2) in 2020.